-Bartlett et al (2005) reported on a randomized comparison between MACI and autologous chondrocyte implantation with a collagen cover in 91 patients. ^{28,} Overall, results were comparable for both treatments.
+Bartlett et al (2005) reported on a randomized comparison between MACI and autologous chondrocyte implantation with a collagen cover in 91 patients.^{29,} Overall, results were comparable for both treatments.
 The modified Cincinnati Knee Rating System score improved by 17.6 points in the autologous chondrocyte implantation group and by 19.6 points in the MACI group (p=.32).
 Visual analog scale scores improved from 6.0 to 4.3 in the autologous chondrocyte implantation group and from 6.0 to 4.1 in the MACI group.
 Factors associated with worse clinical outcomes were a failed prior procedure, duration of symptoms, and patient age.
 Second-look arthroscopy at 1 year for 42 patients showed excellent-to-good International Cartilage Repair Society scores in 79.2% of autologous chondrocyte implantation and in 66.6% of MACI patients (p=.3).
 The authors did not report whether the study was adequately powered for this comparison.
 Histology from 14 autologous chondrocyte implantation and 11 MACI patients showed similar percentages of hyaline-like cartilage (42.9% autologous chondrocyte implantation, 36.4% MACI).

-Matrix-Induced Autologous Chondrocyte Implantation Versus Microfracture

-A randomized, open-label noninferiority phase 3 trial by Niemeyer et al (2019) compared MACI using spheroid technology (n=52) to MF (n=50) in patients with focal cartilage defects of the knee between 1 and 4 cm 2 .
-The primary outcome was the overall KOOS score at a 2-year follow-up in the intention-to-treat population (comprising randomization patients who underwent either procedure and completed the baseline KOOS evaluation).
+Matrix-Induced Autologous Chondrocyte Implantation Versus Microfracture follow-up in the intention-to-treat population (comprising randomization patients who underwent either procedure and completed the baseline KOOS evaluation).
 In the primary analysis, the between-group difference in mean KOOS score was 6.1 favoring the autologous chondrocyte implantation group (p<.0001 for noninferiority).
 The authors reported no difference in the overall incidence of adverse events between groups or in adverse events categorized by organ system.
-In an updated analysis at 60 months, the mean between-group difference in improvement in overall KOOS score from baseline was 6.7 favoring the autologous chondrocyte implantation group, with noninferiority maintained; the authors stated that the difference in improvement represented clinical superiority of autologous chondrocyte implantation.^{30,}
+In an updated analysis at 60 months, the mean between-group difference in improvement in overall KOOS score from baseline was 6.7 favoring the autologous chondrocyte implantation group, with noninferiority maintained; the authors stated that the difference in improvement represented clinical superiority of autologous chondrocyte implantation.31,